dev-plutolabs/plutopad-os/README.md

   [INA226 by Rob Tillaart](https://github.com/RobTillaart/INA226)

 - **esp_sleep**
   Built into the ESP32 core; used for controlling deep sleep and power management.
+No separate installation required.

+### Arduino IDE

 To install libraries via Arduino IDE: